Alysha11/first-milestone-project/README.md

 *Social Links*

-Facebook, YouTube and Twitter Font Awesome icons are used at the bottom of the page allowing users links to the social pages easily.
-The social icons link to the bands official social accounts on Facebook, YouTube and Twitter.
+Facebook, YouTube and Twitter are present as requested in the brief.
+The Font Awesome icons for these brands are used at the bottom of the page allowing users links to the social pages easily.
+The social icons link to the bands official social accounts.

 **About Page**

-Here is where users can learn more about the band members.
+Here is where users learn more about the band members.
 The styling is bold with alternating row colours to clearly separate the band members.
 In the desktop version users see alternating text first, photo first on each row and a shadow effect is used to have this whole section stand out from the background.
 These styling choices add interest for the user in an otherwise potentially text heavy page.